 Pick up the phone and speak to us on 01323 446550 – or send us an email enquiry via this website on the Contact Us page.
 We will chat through some ideas and thoughts you have, and add a few of our own.
 Between us, we’ll plan your itinerary and present you with some suggestions, including flights, or not, as you choose.
 Once you are happy with the plan, we will take a deposit from you and/or full payment for the flights, and get the booking underway.

 -Do you have brochures?

 No, we don’t.
 That’s because each holiday is truly tailormade to your requirements.
-We have vast amounts of literature on our various destinations and so can provide all relevant information if required.
+We have literature on our various destinations and so can provide all relevant information if required.

 -When do I pay the balance?

 The balance of your holiday is payable 10 weeks before departure, or in full at the time of booking if within 10 weeks.
-We can take payment by cash, cheque, debit or credit card – we make a 2% charge for payment by credit card on your balance only.
+We can take payment by cash, cheque, bank transfer, debit or credit card – we make a 1.82% charge for payment by business credit card.

 -How much do the holidays cost?